LAMAR COUNTY CONSERVATION DISTRICT

 Meeting Information

-The Lamar County Conservation District meets the first Wednesday of every calendar month, excluding July and December, at 9 a.m. in the USDA Barnseville Service Center.
+The Lamar County Conservation District meets the first Wednesday of every calendar month, excluding July and December, at 8:30 a.m. at the USDA Barnseville Service Center unless otherwise publicized.